accelist/nextjs-starter/README.md

 ### Environment Variables

-The values of Environment Variables are sourced differently, depending on how the app is being run:
+The values of Environment Variables are sourced differently depending on how the app is being run:

 * Development environment using `npm run dev`: values will be obtained from `.env` files such as `.env.development` or `.env.local`